iShares Russell 1000 Growth ETF

 Investment Risk Disclosure

-Volatility Risk: IWF's beta of 1.15 indicates it is 15% more volatile than the broader market, suggesting heightened sensitivity to market swings.
-This is compounded by a significant one-year maximum drawdown of -23.06%, which illustrates the potential for substantial capital erosion during downturns.
-These metrics collectively point to above-average volatility risk.
+Volatility Risk: IWF's beta of 1.15 indicates the ETF is expected to be 15% more volatile than the broader market, exposing investors to amplified price swings.
+This is further evidenced by its one-year maximum drawdown of -18.8%, which demonstrates a significant potential for capital loss during market downturns.

 FAQs